A gerbe-like construction in gauge theory

 are constructed.
-By \cref{thm4:can iso}, a canonical isomorphism is constructed between these spin structures on $U \cap U^\prime$, and for three choices of elements of $\mcalA$, that isomorphism is compatible.
-Furthermore, by \cref{lem3:cov of B}(2), for suitable $R$, $\varepsilon$, $\lambda$, the whole of open sets $U$ of $B$ satisfying

-cover $B$.
-Therefore, the spin structures constructed for each specified element of $\mcalA$ can be glued together to construct a spin structure of $\hplus{\mbbX}$ over the whole of $B$.
+By \cref{thm5:can iso}, a canonical isomorphism is constructed between these spin structures on $U \cap U^\prime$, and for three choices of elements of $\mcalA$, that isomorphism is compatible.
+Therefore, the spin structures can be glued together to construct a spin structure of $\hplus{\mbbX}$ over the whole of $B$.
 This finishes the proof of (1).

 We prove (2).
-The goal is to show the functoriality of the operation of constructing a spin structure of $\hplus{\mbbX}$ from a lift of the principal $\Diffplus$-bundle $\mcalE$ to a principal $\Diffplus$-bundle.
-Since the correspondence of objects has been shown in (1), it suffices to consider the correspondence of morphisms.
+The goal is to show the functoriality of constructing a spin structure of $\hplus{\mbbX}$ from a lift of the principal $\Diffplus$-bundle $\mcalE$ to a principal $\Diffplus$-bundle.
+It suffices to consider the correspondence of morphisms.
 Assume that a morphism

 of the category $\mcalC$ described in \cref{rem1:functor} is given.